 Erin Pettengill is a missionary nurse through Mission to the World (MTW), the mission sending arm of the Presbyterian Church in America (PCA).
 I have been a Registered Nurse for over 18 years.
-My family and I have been here for almost 5 years, and we are involved in Medical/Mercy Ministry, Street Children, prenatal classes, English classes, Kids Club, and Church Planting.
+My family and I have been here for over 5 years, and we are involved in Medical/Mercy Ministry, Street Children, prenatal classes, English classes, Kids Club, and Church Planting.
 In 2016 we will serve in Equitorial Guinea, Africa in medical/mercy ministry and biblical teaching.

 Thursday, January 24, 2013